 This will also help save you money by not having to buy gift wrap twice.

-Keep it simple and wrap them once you have arrived at your destination and enjoy your Christmas vacation.
+Keep it simple, wrap them once you have arrived at your destination and enjoy your Christmas vacation.

 Discussion: How do you pack your luggage to avoid extra fees at the airport?